🌲 Front Range Plant FinderPlant finder

 Amorpha fruticosa

 Leadplant / false indigo bush (Amorpha fruticosa) is a Colorado-native shrub suited to the Colorado Front Range.
-It matures to about 6–12 ft tall and 6–10 ft wide, needs low to medium water, and prefers full sun to part.
+It matures to about 6–12 ft tall and 6–10 ft wide, needs low to medium water, and prefers full sun to partial shade.
 Native legume; deep purple flower spikes with orange anthers.
 Great pollinator support.

 Photos